JohnDTill/ContinuumRobotExamples/README.md

 # ContinuumRobotExamples
-I'm Lisong Xu, this project is forked by @JohnDTill.
+I'm Lisong Xu, this project is a fork of @JohnDTill.

 - I have rewrite the  "01_Statics\06_Tendon_Robot_Variants\Cpp_3\Tendon_Displacement_Control" in MATLAB.
 - I also provide a func named "Visualize.m", so you can see a 3d plot of TendonRobot.